AguaClara/UASB/Reports and Manuals/fall2018report_finaldraft.md

 UASB reactors are currently being used for wastewater treatment to varying degrees of success.
 In 2005, Sato et. al performed a case study done on 16 full-scale UASBs in the Yamuna River Basin in India [(Sato, 2005)](https://www.sciencedirect.com/science/article/pii/S0301479705002860).
 The study found that the concentration of pollutants in effluent from these UASBs usually did not meet the effluent standards of most developing countries (Sato, 2005).
 Despite the failings of UASB reactors, the study is significant in showing that these reactors are an affordable option for wastewater treatment.
 The study also emphasizes the importance of redesigning a UASB reactor to produce acceptable discharge standards.

 One of the main drawbacks of UASB reactors is that there is a long initial start-up period before steady-state conditions are achieved; this time is usually in the range of several months [(Wang, 2018)](https://link.springer.com/article/10.1007%2Fs11356-017-0457-5
 ).
 Methods to decrease startup time include increasing load, optimizing temperature for anaerobic digestion, using a sufficient amount of sludge, and adding metal or an inert carrier.
-Wang et al. concluded that the addition of $FeCl_3$ during the initial stage of the UASB reactor start-up to promote granulation combined with the addition of Zero Valence Ions (ZVI) during the middle stage of reactor start-up is highly effective in reducing the initial start-up period (Wang, 2018).
+Wang et al. concluded that the addition of $FeCl_3$ [**ZC: The formatting here doesn't show up on GitHub**]during the initial stage of the UASB reactor start-up to promote granulation combined with the addition of Zero Valence Ions (ZVI) during the middle stage of reactor start-up is highly effective in reducing the initial start-up period (Wang, 2018).
 Once the team fabricates the pilot UASB, studies similar to this one will be useful in strategizing how to speed up the start-up period to test UASB quicker.

 In typical UASB reactors, studies have found that removal of total suspended solids (TSS) is inversely proportional to upflow velocity within the reactor.
 This parameter is difficult to minimize since decreasing upflow velocity requires decreasing flow rate, which reduces the total amount of wastewater treated, reducing reactor efficiency. *Seghezzo et al.* compared efficiency of reactors at various upflow velocities and various sludge blanket heights.
 At lower upflow velocities, the height of the sludge blanket did not impact efficiency significantly, provided the height was roughly 2/5 the height of the tank.
 At higher upflow velocities, it was found that a sludge blanket height of 0.92m in a 2.5m tall reactor provided optimal conditions compared to higher sludge blanket heights.  [(Seghezzo, 2018)](https://www.researchgate.net/publication/266880587_The_effect_of_sludge_discharges_and_upflow_velocity_on_the_removal_of_suspended_solids_in_a_UASB_reactor_treating_settled_sewage_at_moderate_temperatures).
 The model reactor at these dimensions removed 80% of the TSS and 90% of the volatile suspended solids (VSS).
 The overall findings of the paper suggested lower upflow velocities and taller sludge blankets are optimal for UASB efficiency.

 [MAYBE RESOLVED?-AG-Show the units and chemical formulas in appropriate format.
 You may find something useful here: https://confluence.cornell.edu/display/AGUACLARA/Style+Guide+for+Figures%2C+Tables%2C+and+Equations]

-Additionally, [Lattinga et. al. (1993)](https://ac.els-cdn.com/096085249390038D/1-s2.0-096085249390038D-main.pdf?_tid=c83c2cd0-507e-4bba-a527-852fb5b2d0ed&acdnat=1537204715_6f79df9120ffd2cb0883ce08f1828336) highlights how the process of granulation within the UASB reactor is positively impacted by high upflow velocities within the UASB reactor and low hydraulic retention times.
+Additionally, [Lattinga et. al. (1993)](https://ac.els-cdn.com/096085249390038D/1-s2.0-096085249390038D-main.pdf?_tid=c83c2cd0-507e-4bba-a527-852fb5b2d0ed&acdnat=1537204715_6f79df9120ffd2cb0883ce08f1828336) [**ZC: Lettinga**]highlights how the process of granulation within the UASB reactor is positively impacted by high upflow velocities within the UASB reactor and low hydraulic retention times.
 Both of these studies will be important when designing for UASB efficiency.

 [**CEO:Do these studies contradict each other?
 How will you optimize both in your desgin?**]